Joseph82/PinnedRecyclerView-Android/README.md

 mRecyclerView.setAdapter(mListAdapter);
 ```

-Moreover, if you whant create a GroupListWrapper using the `createAlphabeticList` you need to tell the system which label will be applied for your object and the related order.
+Moreover, if you want create a GroupListWrapper using the `createAlphabeticList` you need to tell the system which label will be applied for your object and the related order.
 For example if you have a Contact object that contains name and surname you can do something like this:

 ```Java
 public class Contact implements GroupListWrapper.Selector{